Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Results

 \subsection{Comparative Performance}

-In this section, we compare the performance of the inception-enhanced models with that of the transformer-based models.
+In this section, we compare the performance of the inception-enhanced models against the baselines.
 Multi-class performance comparison (in terms of accuracy) is shown in Table \ref{tab:multi-class}, while multi-label comparison (F1-score) is shown in Table \ref{tab:multi-label}.
 A detailed comparison can be found in appendix \ref{sec:appendix:full-perf}, where we also report metrics like precision, recall, AUC-ROC and AUPR, that also account for class imbalance.
-We ran each model in each dataset 10 times and reported the average metric in test set.
-Performance comparison across all runs can be found in appendix \ref{sec:appendix:all-runs}.
-It should be noted here that \textit{i}BERTweet-32 means it is an Inceptive BERTweet model with 32 output channels in each convolution layer.
+To account for stochasticity, we performed 10 independent training and evaluation runs for each model on each dataset, and reported the average performance on the test set.
+Performance comparison across all runs can be found in Appendix \ref{sec:appendix:all-runs}.

+In the task of detecting irony in social media posts, the domain-specific BERTweet model saw a \textbf{2.20\%} improvement through our inceptive framework, while the inference time increased 1.89\% -- highlighting a clear positive trade-off.
+Similarly, general-purpose encoder models like RoBERTa, DeBERTa and ModernBERT also improved by margins of \textbf{2.57\%}, \textbf{6.15\%}, and \textbf{3.90\%} respectively -- all of which were greater than the inference overhead incurred.
+Specifically, Inceptive DeBERTa performed at a level similar to that of BERTweet, despite the latter being domain-pretrained.